 This is a small snippet of what counselors like me mean when we talk about trust in a marriage.
-The bland definition of trust, according to Webster’s Dictionary, is “assured reliance on the character, ability, strength, or truth of someone or something.”
-But in a marriage, trust means so much more than that, and we naturally want to see it, touch it, and feel it.
+According to Webster’s Dictionary, the bland definition of trust is “assured reliance on the character, ability, strength, or truth of someone or something.”
+But in a marriage, trust means so much more than that, and we naturally want to see, touch, and feel it.

 The key ingredient all distressed couples are missing is trust!

 Trust is the foundation of any relationship, especially a marriage.
-It creates safety and openness between spouses, and for most people, love, and trust go hand-in-hand.
-It has a lot to do with our general belief that our partner has our best interests at heart and that we are important to them.
+It creates safety and openness between spouses, and for most people, love and trust go hand-in-hand.
+It has much to do with our general belief that our partner has our best interests at heart and that we are important to them.
 When you combine all of these factors, there is no way any of us can expect our relationship to survive without trust.

-Trust in a marriage looks and sounds a lot like this:
+Trust in marriage looks and sounds a lot like this:

 - Can I count on you? (to help with the kids, make decisions on finances, household decisions, etc.)